Matt-B312/Matt-B312/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Canada.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Junior Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring new coding content and tutorials.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time I love to travel, explore new hiking trails, beaches and local cuisine.
+I also like to get some victory royals in Fortnite

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/matthewlebreton/) Or ![Gmail Badge](https://img.shields.io/badge/Gmail-D14836?style=flat&logo=gmail&logoColor=white) At mlebreton84183@gmail.com